Labor Day holiday closings | Local | Journal Gazette

 In recognition of the Labor Day holiday on Monday, Sept.
 7, some businesses will be closed:

-- All Allen County offices will be closed on Sept.
+- All Fort Wayne and Allen County offices will be closed on Sept.
 7 and reopen for business Sept.
 8.

+- There will be no residential garbage and recycling collection on Monday.
+The collection schedule will be pushed back one day for the entire week.

 - All Indiana Bureau of Motor Vehicle branches will be closed Saturday through Sept.
 7. Branches will reopen for business Sept.
 8. For a complete list of branch locations and hours, to complete an online transaction or to find a 24-hour BMV Connect kiosk, go to www.in.gov/bmv.